-Data collection is conducted using observation technique, in-depth interview, documentation to build a sharia governance model, and questionnaires distributed to respondents to determine the predominating indicators building the sharia governance model.
-Qualitative data collection is performed using the interview method with academicians and practitioners, namely IT as the sharia accounting expert, MM as the Islamic economy and sharia banking expert, and S as the Islam and sharia, Financial Services Authority, and Bank Indonesia expert.
+Qualitative data collection was performed using the interview method with academicians and practitioners, namely IT as the sharia accounting experts, MM as the Islamic economy and sharia banking experts, and S as the Islam and sharia, Financial Services Authority, and Bank Indonesia experts.

-Once data and information are gathered, the research instrument, made in the form of questionnaires, is designed.
-The questionnaires are purposively designed to unite the Islamic governance experts' points of view regarding the definition of measurement indicators using factor analysis with Structural Equation Modelling (SEM).
-The process of developing indicators as the key to a successful sharia bank performance measurement using the Islamic governance model is defined in detail.
-In this research, the technique used in data validation to build the indicators is source model triangulation.
-This technique is used because this research uses interviews, documentation, and observations in sharia banking parties and sharia banking customers for data collection.
-The indicators are then tested using factor analysis with Structural Equation Modelling (SEM).
-Moreover, the model is evaluated using Goodness of Fit.
-Questionnaires made are distributed to sharia banks in Pekanbaru and the customers.
-Using the accidental method applied in sharia banks in Pekanbaru, we acquire 82 respondents who are willing to fulfill the questionnaires for two weeks.
+Once data and information were gathered, the research instrument, made in the form of questionnaires, was designed.
+The questionnaires were purposively designed to unite the Islamic governance experts' points of view regarding the definition of measurement indicators using factor analysis with Structural Equation Modelling (SEM).
+Developing indicators as the key to a successful sharia bank performance measurement using the Islamic governance model is defined in detail.
+In this research, the technique used in data validation to build the indicators was source model triangulation.
+This technique was used because this research used interviews, documentation, and observations in sharia banking parties and customers for data collection.
+The indicators were then tested using factor analysis with Structural Equation Modelling (SEM).

+Moreover, the model was evaluated using Goodness of Fit.
+Questionnaires were distributed to sharia banks in Pekanbaru and the customers.
+Using the accidental method applied in sharia banks in Pekanbaru, we acquired 82 respondents who were willing to fulfil the questionnaires for two weeks out of the total 241.
+The accidental method is a survey that randomly selects passers-by using a form of accidental sampling.